BBC Missions Trip to Honduras

 Raised:

-I am incredibly blessed to have the opportunity to travel to Honduras on a mission trip with my church.
-This isn’t just a trip—it’s a chance to serve others, share the Gospel, and be the hands and feet of Jesus in a community that desperately needs hope and encouragement.
+I am thrilled to share that I have the incredible opportunity to go on a mission trip to Honduras with my church!
+This trip is not just about traveling—it's about spreading the love of Christ, serving those in need, and making a lasting impact in a community that truly needs our help.

-To make this trip possible, I need to raise funds to cover travel, lodging, food, and outreach supplies.
-Every donation will help make a real impact, whether big or small.
-Your support will:
+To make this mission possible, I need to raise the necessary funds to cover travel, lodging, meals, and supplies for outreach.
+Your donation will directly support:

+✅ Sharing the Gospel – Bringing the message of Christ to those who may have never heard it before.

+✅ Serving Local Communities – Helping with church outreach, food distribution, and practical needs.

 Follow this campaign to get email notifications when the campaign owner posts an update.